DrCOsm0/PCB-Mill-Firmware/README.md

 find holes to add screws inorder to hold the board flat and remove any spring attach the homeing prob and home start cut
-	cut depth of .15
+	if bottom then flip on y and box cut depth of .15
 	travel hight of 5
 	feed of 1 (check in gcode)